gabrieltrompiz/text-adventure/README.md

 * [Credits](#credits)

 ## About this project
-This project was developer for Object Oriented Programming class, back in 2018.
+This project was developed for Object Oriented Programming class, back in 2018.
 We were supposed to develop a text adventure using at least one creational design pattern, one behavioral design pattern and one structural design pattern.
 In this project the design patterns used were Singleton, Factory and Builder.

 ## Game elements
 * A character, with a base HP of 3 hearts.